riganti/dotvvm-samples-aws-webforms/tutorials/03-migrate-master-page.md

 ## Adding a test page to make sure the master page works

 Now all our edits are finished.
 Let's start with adding the first page to make sure the master page works.

+1. Make sure the master page is saved.
+To be sure, press Ctrl-Alt-S.

 1. Right-click on the `Views` folder and select **Add > New Item...**.